sendgrid/docs/content/docs/for-developers/sending-email/rubyonrails.md

 $ rails generate scaffold user name email login
 $ rake db:migrate
 ```
-Now in the controller for the user model `app/controllers/users_controller.rb`, add a call to UserNotifier.send_signup_email when a user is saved.
+Now in the controller for the user model `app/controllers/users_controller.rb`, add a call to UserNotifierMailer.send_signup_email when a user is saved.

 ``` ruby
 class UsersController < ApplicationController